pwnaccelerator/pwnaccelerator.github.io/_posts/2018-06-15-webusb-yubico-disclosure.markdown

 we thought it is a dangerous idea.
 We soon came up with the idea to circumvent U2F using WebUSB.
 As you might know U2F was regarded as "unphishable" and marketed[^1] because authentication is bound to an origin.

+**Was there any specific bug to report?
+No, because it was widely discussed in the security scene that WebUSB is a bad idea.
+We believe we have demonstrated that by showing how it breaks U2F.
+There was no single issue to report to Google or Yubico, but a public discussion to trigger so WebUSB is fixed.**

 This means even if you trick a user into entering his facebook.com credentials on "https://fakebook.com", U2F still prevents bad things happening because there is no authentication key registered for "fakebook.com" that works on "facebook.com".
 The browser ensures that the origin is respected and only passes authentication requests for the current origin to the U2F authentication token.
 A simplified flow looks like this: